parthadeori/Learn-Python/Lesson 1/README.md

 ## **Next Steps**

 Now that you have written your first Python program, you are ready to dive deeper into Python programming.
-Head over to "Lesson 2" to learn more about variables, data types, and basic operations in Python.
+Head over to "Lesson 2" to learn more about printing, inputting, and commenting in Python.

 Happy coding! 🚀